People have been using boiling water to kill weeds for centuries. It’s not a new practice.

 Will Weeds Grow Back?

-If you see a stubborn reappearance of weeds thought long dead, reapply the hot water treatment.
-With each new application, the plants will start getting weaker.
+If you see a stubborn reappearance of weeds thought to be long dead, reapply the hot-water treatment.
+With each new application, the plants will become weaker.

-Usually, it only takes about two or three treatments to see permanent results.
-However, it will be worth it when you don’t have to pull them anymore.
+Usually, it takes only 2 or 3 treatments to achieve permanent results.
+However, it will be worth it when you no longer have to pull weeds.

 Can You Use Vinegar Instead of Water?

-Boil the vinegar and apply or spray it the same way on any stubborn weeds you want to eliminate.
+Boil the vinegar, then apply or spray it the same way to any stubborn weeds you want to eliminate.

 This is a double whammy as it works both ways.
-The heat from the hot vinegar will sear the exposed portion of the plant, while the acid from the vinegar invades the plant’s internal tissue and finishes the job below the soil.
+The heat from the vinegar will sear the exposed portion of the plant, while the vinegar’s acid invades the plant’s internal tissue and finishes the job below the soil.

 Just ensure not to overdo it, or you might overwhelm the soil.